 Search engine optimization comprises various techniques and skills that help websites “rank” better in search engines.
 Ranking, or appearing on the first or second page of a keyword search, can help websites gain more visibility within their target markets.
 Whether it’s Google, Bing, or some other search tool, the search engine decides which websites are most helpful for users searching specific terms.
 If you follow these search engines’ rules and best practices, you will have a greater chance of reaching your target audience online.

 First, you will want to see what is already ranking for your branded and non-branded search terms.
 Go to SEMRush for an overview of how your site performs and what keywords rank best on it.
 You can also search your brand name to see what results appear on the first page.
 Do this on a different computer or web application from what you’d typically use because Google will often tailor results based on your device’s search history.
 Once you’ve identified the top results for your brand name, you will also want to see if your site ranks for geo-specific keywords you’re trying to target.

 You also want to see what Google is currently ranking for your website.
 You can do this by searching site:yourdomain.com.
 The top-ranked pages on your site will appear.
-You can then examine which pages are performing best and need to be improved.
+You can then examine which pages are performing best and which need to be improved.